ChandlerXiandeYang/USL_unification/README.md

 This section is for users who want to understand or apply the functions in business operations.
 All functions are located in the folder `"Functions"`.

-## 2.1 USL-Normalization Functions
+## 2.1 USL-Normalization Method to Calculate Ppu for a CQA or for a Cleaning Process

-### 2.1.1 Single CQA Using `Ppu_KDEDPonUSLND` Method:
+### 2.1.1 Single CQA Ppu Using `Ppu_KDEDPonUSLND` Method-- to Assess one CQA Ppu:
 - `Ppu_KDEDPonUSLND`: Calculates Ppu using USL-normalized data.
 - `Ppu_BAKDEDPonUSLND`: Calculates Ppu and its 95% confidence interval using bootstrap.

-### 2.1.2 Worst-Case Ppu for 1–3 CQAs (DAR, CAR, Mic):
+### 2.1.2 Worst-Case Ppu for 1–3 CQAs (DAR, CAR, Mic)--to Assess a Cleaning Process Overall Ppu:
 - `CQAWWC_KDEDPonUSLND`: Computes CQA-wise worst-case Ppu.
 - `CQAWWC_BAKDEDPonUSLND`: Computes Ppu and 95% CI using bootstrap.

-  This is the first new method to assess a cleaning process performance.

-### 2.1.3 Pooled Ppu for 1–3 CQAs (DAR, CAR, Mic):
+### 2.1.3 Pooled Ppu for 1–3 CQAs (DAR, CAR, Mic)-- to Assess a Cleaning Process Overall Ppu:
 - `CQAWP_KDEDPonUSLND`: Computes pooled Ppu across CQAs.
 - `CQAWP_BAKDEDPonUSLND`: Computes pooled Ppu and 95% CI using bootstrap.

-This is the second new method to assess a cleaning process performance.

-### 2.1.4 Monitoring Models:
+### 2.1.4 Monitoring Models for Stage 3 Cleaning Process Verification/Testing/Monitoring:
 - **Model 1**: Combines 2.1.1 + 2.1.2 + `CQAWWC_KDEDPonUSLND_CVStage3Monitoring`
 - **Model 2**: Combines 2.1.1 + 2.1.2 + `CQAWWC_KDEDPonUSLND_CVStage3Monitoring`